AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_members_rn.md

 #### Unmute all the chat group members

-Only the chat group owner and chat group admins can call `unMuteAllMembers` to unmute all the chat group members.
+Only the chat group owner and admins can call `unMuteAllMembers` to unmute all the chat group members.

 The following sample code shows how to unmute all the chat group members: